heterodb/pg-strom/man/arrow_fdw.md

 :
 :   An interesting use of this option is to refer to a portion of a file name matched by the wildcard `${KEY}` or `@\{KEY}` as a virtual column.
 For more information, see the '''Arrow_Fdw virtual column''' section below.

+on_missing_fields=(null|error)
+:   Specifies the behavior when a field corresponding to a foreign table column cannot be found in the Arrow/Parquet file.
+:   If set to `null`, a column mapped to a missing field always returns NULL.
+If set to `error`, attempting to map a column to a missing field raises an error.
+:   The default is `null`.
+However, if `on_missing_field` column option is specified, the column-level option takes precedence.

 ####Foreign Column Options

 `field=FIELD`